Northeastern-Electric-Racing/Argos/README.md

 This will run the two docker images and output all the outputs from both of them to the terminal:

+If you are on x86_64 you will have to change platform: linux/arm64 to linux/amd64 in order to properly pull the timescaledb

 `docker-compose up`

 This will start the containers, if the container is not already an image through docker-compose build, it will attempt to pull the images from docker hub.